Over 40? Here Are 9 Clever Memory Exercises to Start Doing Today

 Use a mnemonic device

 Mnemonics don’t have to be acronyms.
-You can try rhymes (“Leaflets three; let it be” to help you recognize poison ivy) or images (like a mental picture of child throwing a tantrum with bananas, applesauce, rice and toast in your mind’s eye).
+You can try rhymes (“Leaflets three; let it be” to help you recognize poison ivy) or mental images (like picturing a child throwing a tantrum with bananas, applesauce, rice, and toast to remember the BRAT diet).

 A woman hiking in the mountains in the fall